mgeduld/carolyngeduld/publications.md

 [Order](https://read.amazon.com/kp/embed?asin=B08B1LV1RX&preview=newtab&linkCode=kpe&ref_=cm_sw_r_kb_dp_nTSsFbS4V1DB1) my first novel, *Take Me Out The Back*.
 ## Work in Progress

-My second novel is *Who Shall Live.* In this thriller, set before and during the pandemic, residents of a small Indiana University town and of a forest commune are shaken by the death of two boys named Adam and the disappearance of a girl named Eva.
-The title is inspired by the Jewish prayer about fate, Unetaneh Tokef.
+My second novel is *Who Shall Live.* Why has a four-year-old girl and her grandmother disappeared from a Jewish community in a small Indiana university town in 2004?
+Are they hidden in the nearby mystical forest?
+Will they offer a woodland refuge to townspeople fleeing the virus in 2020?
+And what is the crime that marks the two women and so many members of the community between the years 2004 and 2035?.
 ## Stories

 - Not Your Mothers Breastmilk.
 Online.
 (Defunct.) *The Pink Envelop,* April 26, 2019